 \subsection{Model}

 In the previous sections, we focused on the surface states in triple-fold semimetals.
-Let us now turn our attention to the finite size effects for bulk states.
-For this purpose, it would be enough to consider only the low-energy states in the vicinity of the crossing points.
+Let us now turn our attention to the finite-size effects for bulk states.
+For this purpose, it would be sufficient to consider only the low-energy states in the vicinity of the crossing points.
 Therefore, we adopt the following $\vec{k}\cdot \vec{p}$ Hamiltonian for pseudospin-1 fermions:

 where